rngesus-wept/rngesus-wept.github.io/privacy.md

   * Apps Script Code duplicated from the System Template.

 The System Template Code facilitates the manipulation of the structured data in the System Template and the copied structured data from the System Core.

+Our guarantees of security and privacy only apply to the System Core and the *original copy* of the System Template.
+However, the Match Sheet is merely a copy of the System Template which is not under the maintainers' ownership; the actual owner of that document may make modifications to its scripting at their discretion, which we cannot vouch for.

 ## Privacy Policy